alessandro-g89/bash-sessions/README.md

     n <session_name>                create a new empty session o <session_name>                open an existing session
     c                               close currently active session
-    f <session_name>                delete (forget) a session
+    f <session_name>                delete an existing session
-    r <old_name> <new_name>         rename a session
-    b <old_session> <new_session>   duplicate a session
+    r <old_name> <new_name>         rename an existing session b <old_name> <new_name>        duplicate an existing session e                               list existing sessions
-    a                               re-open all previously loaded sessions in separate windows (requires the gtk-launch command, from the libgtk-3-bin package) e                               list existing sessions
-    S <option> <on|off>             enable or disable options (output, pwd, env, history)
+    S <option> <on|off>             enable or disable options (output, pwd, env, history) L                               list settings for current session

-o, f, r, and S support automatic completion with the TAB key.
+    h                               show command reference

+All command arguments support auto-completion.

 When using the "e" command, currently active sessions are marked with a \* sign.
 Also, sessions which are not active but have not been explicitly closed with "c" are marked with a + sign.
-Those can be restored using the "a" command.